watashibeme/PyRPG/README.md

 auto-copy the password to clipboard after passsword generation

-detect OS(preperaing in case that there is a problem with auto-copy, will try to come up with other methods,still WIP)
+detect OS

+copy encrypted text to clipboard for ease of use , in case its needed to be re-used in later stage(eg . in decryption)